-The National Wildlife Federation is currently accepting applications for our 2025 Graduate Student Research Fellowships.
-Fellows will work directly with NWF staff on specific research efforts in four different focus areas.
+The National Wildlife Federation is currently accepting applications for our 2026 Graduate Student Research Fellowships.
+Fellows will work directly with NWF staff on specific research efforts in three different focus areas.

 Review the Request for Applications